 These are a few of the reasons I ultimately chose a masters degree in real estate over an MBA.
 I’ll be honest, I was hesitant at first to forego the MBA brand for the less well-known masters in real estate degree.
 However, I don’t regret the decision.
 The caliber of people I was able to engage with, the quality of the real estate education, and ultimately the many career opportunities that opened up to me validated my decision.

-If you’re confronted with this same decision, and would like to discuss the differences between the MRE and the MBA further, please don’t hesitate to contact me.
-Also, my good friend and co-contributor, Michael Belasco, completed dual MBA and Masters in Real Estate degrees at Cornell University.
-He can provide a slightly different perspective.
-Click here to reach out to him.
+If you’re confronted with this same decision and would like to discuss the differences between the MRE and the MBA further, please don’t hesitate to contact me.
+Also, co-founder and co-contributor here at A.CRE, Michael Belasco, completed dual MBA and Master’s in Real Estate degrees at Cornell University.
+He provides a slightly different perspective and has shared his thoughts on that decision to complete both an MBA and Master’s in Real Estate.